MEMORANDUM OF UNDERSTANDING

 ARTICLE 4 - Commitments

-4.1 Membership of the Network is free of charge.
+4.1 Membership of the Network is at no cost to the Member or Friend.

 ARTICLE 5 - The General Assembly

 5.1 The General Assembly, hereinafter “GA” is the governing and decision-making body of the GENERA Network.
-Each Member may appoint one representative on the GA.
+Each Member may appoint one representative to the GA.

-5.2 The GA determines the agenda general policy and the procedures of the GENERA network and in particular:
+5.2 The GA participants shall determine the general policy and procedures of the GENERA Network, including but not limited to:

-• sets out the agenda of the GENERA Network;
+a) develop the annual programme of work of the GENERA Network;

-• reviews Annexes to this MoU at least every two years, in order to align the Annexes to the evolution of the GENERA network;
+c) review the Annexes to this MoU at least every two years, ensuring their continued alignment with the objectives and evolution of the GENERA Network;

-• optionally, installs an international board for advice on structural change in research organisations related to gender equality and diversity issues.
+e) optionally, establish an international board for advice on structural change in research organisations related to gender equality and diversity issues.

-5.4 For the coordination and execution of the agreed activities of the Network agenda, the GA appoints a coordinator and a vice-coordinator as described in Article 6.
+5.4 For the coordination and execution of the Network’s annual programme of work, the GA participants shall appoint a GENERA Network Coordinator and a Vice-Coordinator (see Article 6, below).

-5.8 Any Member unable to attend a GA meeting may appoint a proxy.
-A proxy cannot represent more than three Members.
+5.10 Where an active Member is unable to attend the GA, the person may appoint a proxy.
+A single proxy may represent maximum three Members.

 ARTICLE 6 - Coordination of the GENERA Network

-6.2.
-Members in charge of the coordination shall ensure that adequate resources for coordinating the GENERA Network activities are provided.
+6.2 The Coordinator’s primary role is to ensure, to the extent possible, that adequate resources for sustaining the GENERA Network activities are provided.

 ARTICLE 7 - Admittance of Members and Friends of GENERA

-7.1 Any organisation as under conditions of Article 3.1 wishing to become a Member of the GENERA network shall submit a formal written application to the Chair of the GA who shall inform all Members of such an application before presenting the proposal to the GA meeting.
-An entity shall be considered a Member upon signature of the accession document by its authorized representative and the GA.
-Such an accession shall have effect from the date identified in the accession document.
+7.1 A prospective Member of the GENERA Network shall submit a written application to the Chair of the GA.
+The Chair shall inform the Members when an application is submitted, prior to presenting the candidacy at the following GA.
+An applicant shall be deemed a Member upon signature of this document by its authorized representative, with effect from the date of signature.

-7.2 Admittance of a Member will be affected by means of an Annex to this MoU signed by the Members.
+7.2 Admittance of a Member will be affected by means of an Annex to this MoU signed by the new Member.

-7.3 Participation in the GENERA network may be terminated if the GA decides that a Member no longer fulfils the criteria for participation, and/or fails to meet its obligations towards the GENERA network, and/or acts contrary to the aims, objectives or values of the GENERA network.
+7.5 The Active Members at a GA may pass a Decision to revoke the status of Member or Friend from a participant who no longer fulfils the criteria for participation and/or fails to meet its obligations towards the GENERA Network and/or acts contrary to the aims, objectives or values of the GENERA Network.

 ARTICLE 8 - Confidentiality